SathsaraDias/SathsaraDias/README.md

 <p align="center">
   <b>🌊 Journal of Physical Oceanography (accepted)</b>:
   <a href="https://arxiv.org/pdf/2311.01377">
-    Forecasting Tidal Oscillations in the Strait of Gibraltar
+    Analysis of Tidal Flows Through the Strait of Gibraltar Using Dynamic Mode Decomposition
   </a>
   <br>
   <i>Oceanographic forecasting using data-driven methods</i>